Twitch Music Rules: What Music Can You Play on Twitch in 2023?

 What can happen to my channel if I play copyrighted music?

 There are currently two things that can happen if you play copyrighted music on Twitch.
 The first is the most common.
-If you upload your recorded Twitch streams on YouTube featuring music you don’t have a license for, you risk having your content claimed or even taken down.
-This often leaves massive gaps in videos where there is no audio.
-It’s generally considered an acceptable loss by streamers.
+If you upload your recorded Twitch streams on YouTube featuring music you don’t have a license for, you risk having your content muted or taken down.
+This often leaves massive gaps in videos where there is no audio – it’s generally considered an acceptable loss by streamers.

 The second is less likely, but may become more common in the future.
 The punishment is a 24-hour ban on your channel.
 It happens when the person who owns the rights to the music you played files a DMCA takedown request against you.
 Famously, Maroon 5 and Juice WRLD issued mass DMCA takedowns in 2018, which saw major streamers banned for 24 hours.